hsheric0210/SharpKernel/README.md

 If you really want to bypass the AV flags, obfuscate/pack this library by yourself.
 (There are a plenty of useful open-source .NET obfuscators out there)

-## Potential Purpose of this Library
+## Potential Purpose of this Project

-* Learn how an each vulnerable driver can be exploited.
 * Read/Write arbitrary memory addresses on your computor, without any restrictions.
 * Manual map your own kernel mode driver.
 * Temporarly disable DSE(Driver Signature Enforcement) to load your unsigned driver.
 * Terminate/Crash arbitrary processes.

+---

+* Learn how each vulnerable driver could be exploited.
 * Make your own BYOVD backdoor/rootkit.
-* Nullify KASLR.
+* Nullify KASLR to do more jobs or exploits.
 * Acheive privilege escalation by tampering the process token.

 ## Features